Canucks beat Golden Knights 2-1 in Game 5, avoid elimination - WHIZ News

 “I like to be rested to know I did everything i could to be ready to go,” said Demko, whose only playoff experience before this was an eight-minute relief appearance earlier in the series.
 “I think at this point you rely on the work you put in.
 I’ve been doing my thing in practice, making sure my details were where they needed to be.
 It’s different than a game, but everything you see in a game you’ve seen at some point in practice, and you just have to rely on that.”

 Elias Petterson scored the game-winner 3:19 into the third period, tipping Boeser’s shot past Vegas goaltender Robin Lehner.
-The Canucks joined the Dallas Stars and Philadelphia Flyers as teams down 3-1 this round to force a Game 6.
+The Canucks joined the Colorado Avalanche and Philadelphia Flyers as teams down 3-1 this round to force a Game 6.

 The winner of this series will face the winner of Stars-Avalanche in the Western Conference final.